MSc in Economic and Social History

 If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal during the first few months of the course, so that you will be well placed to make doctoral applications.
 The MPhil in Economic and Social History provides an alternative route to the DPhil, which would allow for entry to the doctoral programme at the beginning of students’ third academic year in Oxford.

-'What happened and why: an introduction to themes and approaches in economic and social history' is evaluated by essay, submitted at the start of Week 1 in Hilary term.
-The course in quantitative methods and computer applications for economic and social history is evaluated by assignment, submitted at the start of Week 1 of Hilary term.
-For the two advanced papers, assessment varies but is normally by a three-hour examination, two extended essays of up to 5,000 words each, or a single extended essay of 8,000 to 10,000 words.
+'What happened and why: an introduction to themes and approaches in economic and social history' is evaluated by essay, submitted in Hilary term.
+The course in quantitative methods and computer applications for economic and social history is evaluated by assignment, submitted in Hilary term.
+For the two advanced papers, assessment varies but is normally by examination, two extended essays, or a single extended essay.

-You will also be examined on a dissertation of not more than 15,000 words, on a topic of your choice, approved by your supervisor.
-This will need to be submitted by the last Friday in August.
+You will also be examined on a dissertation on a topic of your choice, approved by your supervisor.
+This will need to be submitted in August.

 About a quarter of master’s students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations are as diverse as, but broadly in line with, undergraduate history career destinations: law, finance, management consultancy, civil service etc.